LeonardoPereirajr/frontend-saas/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.11.

+Componentes principais:

+ClienteListarComponent
+ClienteCadastrarComponent
+ServicoListarComponent
+ServicoCadastrarComponent
+MenuInicialComponent

+The ClienteService has endpoints for managing clients:

+GET /clientes: List clients (used in ClienteListarComponent and ServicoCadastrarComponent).
+POST /clientes: Create a client (used in ClienteCadastrarComponent).
+PUT /clientes/{id}: Update a client (used in ClienteListarComponent).
+DELETE /clientes/{id}: Delete a client (used in ClienteListarComponent).

+The ServicoService is for handling services:

+GET /servicos: List services (used in ServicoListarComponent).
+POST /servicos: Create a service (used in `ServicoCadastrarComponent

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.